If you’re wondering what to serve with your chicken parmesan, you’ve come to the right place.

 Turn your chicken parmesan into the ultimate brunch meal by pairing it with a stack of freshly made waffles.

-These aren’t your typical belgian waffles.
+But these aren’t your typical belgian waffles.

 Why we love this recipe: it’s a fun twist on fried chicken and waffles.